TALBOTdev/ShapeSortingApp/README.txt

 java -jar */filepath/*

 The easiest way to do this is to drag the file into the program.
 The filepath will automatically be pasted.
+After the filepath is specified, refer to the instructions below for information on how to structure a sort query.
+This query should be added after the filepath.

+IT IS RECOMMENDED that you use the polygon lists inside the RES folder.
+Any file that you do use should be in the same folder as the JAR file.

 ---------------------------
 *****INSTRUCTIONS*****